Hot Pepper - Chocolate Habanero 10 seeds

-Chocolate habanero is a very hot pepper with a unique flavour.
-The plant grows up to 1 metre tall and produces masses of fruit, 4-6cm long.
-Long growing season, most suitable for greenhouse or polytunnel production.
+Chocolate habanero is a very hot chilli with a unique flavour.
+Habanero chilli seeds need to be sown as early as possible.
+The plant grows up to 1 metre tall and produces masses of fruits, 4-6cm long.
+Slow start as all of the very hot peppers; most suitable for greenhouse or polytunnel production.
 If you are new to growing chillies we recommend you try Cayenne Red or Jalapeno, they are easier to grow and can even be planted outside.

 Sow the chocolate habanero chilli seed about 1 cm deep into a seed tray or in small pots or cells.
 Cover lightly, water and place inside at between 20-25 Celsius.
 To aid germination, place the tray in a plastic bag.